Juknum/UTBM-Internship-Report/README.md

 \makeutbmbackcover{}  % & Back cover
 ```

-Covers support english and french languages, you can change the language using the `babel` package:
+Covers support English and French languages, you can change the language using the `babel` package:

 ```tex
 \usepackage[english]{babel} % English